 Federal Perkins Loan Program

 Determination of eligibility for a Perkins loan is made once Drexel receives your Free Application for Federal Student Aid (FAFSA).
-In order to be eligible for a Perkins Loan, you must meet the following criteria:
+In order to be eligible for a Perkins loan, you must meet the following criteria:

 - Be a U.S. citizen or permanent resident.

 - Demonstrate significant financial need as determined by your FAFSA.

-- Enrolled at least half-time (6 credits a term for undergraduate students, 4.5 credits a term for graduate students).
+- Be enrolled at least half-time (6 credits a term for undergraduate students, 4.5 credits a term for graduate students).

 - Maintain Satisfactory Academic Progress.

-For the 2016–2017 academic year, the government has set the interest rate for the Perkins Loan at 5%.
+The interest rate for the Perkins loan is 5%.
 Interest does not accrue on this loan until you begin repayment or during authorized periods of deferment.
-After your enrollment ends, the Perkins Loan comes with a 9-month grace period during which you are not required to make payments.
+After your enrollment ends, the Perkins loan has a 9-month grace period during which you are not required to make payments.